elizabethsiegle/Bay_Area_tech_meetups/README.md

 + :fire: [SFHTML5](https://www.meetup.com/sfhtml5) takes the cake, and not just because every time I attend, I leave with at least one bottle of wine!
 Well-organized, friendly and knowledgeable speakers and attendees, good food, and great location.
 Held at Google SF, the $10 ticket fee is just to discourage no-shows.
 Organized by [Vanessa Wang](https://twitter.com/vjwang) and [Peter Lubbers](https://twitter.com/peterlubbers), SFTHML5 has me coming back every time.
 Past speakers have included: :heart_eyes: [Tomomi Imura](https://twitter.com/girlie_mac), [Paul Irish](https://twitter.com/paul_irish), [Paul Bakaus](https://twitter.com/pbakaus), [Aysegul Yonet](https://twitter.com/AysSomething), and so many more.
 Past topics have included, but are very much not limited to, WebVR, holographic web apps, D3.js, custom Slack integrations, webRTC, TypeScript, React, AND JUST SO MANY MORE.
 <br>
 <br>
 + :fire: [TwitterDev](https://www.meetup.com/pro/twitterdev/) There are TwitterDev meetups held all over the world.
 Past SF meetups have been at Twitter HQ, PubNub, and others.
 Great speakers and people.
 Past topics have included "Improving your App's UX with Fabric", "Build mobile apps faster with AWS and Fabric", and "Building the Periscope Experience on Android and more!" among others.
-Speakers have included [Fastlane](https://fastlane.tools/)'s (Felix Krause)[https://twitter.com/krausefx], Twitter's [Josh Liebowitz](https://twitter.com/TheLiebowitz), and :sunglasses:[PubNub](https://pubnub.com)'s iOS lead, [Jordan Zucker](https://twitter.com/jzucker), among others.
+Speakers have included [Fastlane](https://fastlane.tools/)'s [Felix Krause](https://twitter.com/krausefx), Twitter's [Josh Liebowitz](https://twitter.com/TheLiebowitz), and :sunglasses:[PubNub](https://pubnub.com)'s iOS lead, [Jordan Zucker](https://twitter.com/jzucker), among others.
 <br>
 <br>
 + :fire:[San Francisco JavaScript meetup](https://www.meetup.com/jsmeetup/).
 Great talks, social outings, and also has some “hack sessions.”
 Led by [Dave Nugent](https://twitter.com/drnugent/).
 Past talks have included "Preact, Inferno, and Async Redux,"Horizon & 5 Kung Fu Moves for Front-End Hero," "React, Data Handling, & the JS Event Loop," and more!